ScottWales/swc-climatedata/_episodes/06-publishing.md

 which has standard variable and dimension names that make it possible to compare results from different centres agains each other

+Without metadata it is much harder to get tools like THREDDS to work, harder for other researchers to use - what are the units for this field?

+It's easier to collect information as you go, tools will generally preserve attributes.
+Saves having to backtrack through everything at the end

+If the right data is present (even if unstructured) data can be published in a matter of days

 #### Resources
  * [http://www.ands.org.au/working-with-data/metadata](http://www.ands.org.au/working-with-data/metadata)